- Open fire

 - Pub/shop < 1 mile

 One double bedroom.
-Luxurious bathroom with freestanding roll-top bath, shower cubicle, basin and WC.
-Open plan living area with small fitted kitchen area, adjoining sitting room with wood burning stove and dining area.
+Luxurious bathroom with freestanding roll-top bath, separate shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area with woodburning stove.

 About the location